Credit Cards

 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice.
 See Lexington Law’s editorial disclosure for more information.

-While there is no hard rule about how many credit cards you should have, the average number of credit cards an American adult has is nearly four.
+While there’s no hard rule about how many credit cards you should have, the average number of credit cards an American adult has is four.

 As you build up your financial understanding, you might wonder: how many credit cards should I have?
 Ultimately, the right number for you will depend on your financial situation and needs.
 Some individuals benefit from having a single credit card, which offers easy management and fewer decisions.
 On the other hand, some people can maximize credit card rewards by keeping track of many different cards—often five or more.